ChlorophyII/LaTeX-ChlorophyII/README.md

 	`\series[n][1][,]{\n}`
 	<div  align="center"><img src="readme-images/series_n_1_,_n.jpeg"></div>

 6. Theorems, definitions and remarks:
+   This section is not loaded by default.
+To use it, use `\usepackage[theorem]{ChlorophyII}` in the preamble.

 	*definition*, *lemma*, *proposition*, *theorem*, *corollary*, *conjecture*, *example*, *remark*, *note* and *fact* are environments, and they are used in the same way.
 You may or may not give a name to the theorem or definition or...

 	```tex